IBM/TDD-NodeJS-Containers/README.md

  Read our article [5 steps of test-driven development](https://developer.ibm.com/articles/5-steps-of-test-driven-development/) to get the background information on the TDD approach we used create the currency exchange microservice in this code pattern.

+ Code that has unit-tests is regarded as better!
+It means the code will be better and more accurate.
+Also the unit-test function as a way of understanding the application.
+Requirement translate into tests, so examining the tests gives one an idea what the application does, and it also shows how to use the code.

 For our unit tests we use [Jest](https://jestjs.io/), a JavaScript unit-test framework testing library that works well with TDD.

 ## After reading this code pattern, you will understand how to: